JuliaLang/PackageCompiler.jl/docs/src/index.md

 ## Installation instructions

-To use PackageCompilerX, a C compiler need to be available:
+To use PackageCompilerX a C-compiler needs to be available:

 ### macOS, Linux